 High Fidelity Wireframes

 After experimenting with different layouts and weighing pros and cons, I brought my current wireframes to life.

 This was my first time doing a UX/UI internship, and I am eager to improve upon my work and continue building my skills.
-A major challenge for me in this project was that as an intern, I did not have free reign to implement my personal design choices, so I had to find a balance between creating innovative designs and maintaining the company's pre-existing brand and vision with my own creative styles, working with various team members to improve each iteration.
+I learned to find a balance between the company's pre-existing brand and vision with my own creative styles, working with various team members to improve each iteration.

 Through this experience, I learned the importance of backing every design choice with research and reasoning — during my internship, I had the opportunity to directly communicate with users and receive feedback on the usability and intuitiveness of the website, which allowed me to further reflect on ways to improve the user experience and create effective designs.